 FACT: There is no one-size-fits-all solution for business intelligence.
 According to IDC, communication channel preferences vary depending on the type of interaction customers are seeking.
-If 76 percent of respondents select voice call as one of the top two ways to report a problem with a product or service.
-That company then needs to meet their customers halfway—mining the insights across channels.
-For example, despite the on set of digital solutions like social media in the spotlight today; voice is still a key player, providing the same level of potential as social media and website insights.
-BI solutions should be deployed based on intended audience (for example, dashboard for agents, analytics for Marketing).
+For example, 76% of respondents selected a voice call as one of the top two ways to report a problem with a product or service.
+You need to meet your customers where they’re at—and mine the insights across channels.
+For example, while digital solutions like SMS, chat, and social are in the spotlight today, voice is still a preeminent player.
+In fact, voice can provide the same level of potential as text, chat, and web customer insights.
+Speech analytics collects insights based on tone and conversation cues of agents and customers alike.
+Be careful directing too much of your feedback to digital, as social may then pick up most of the voice.
+This can be represented as negative sentiment made public, with no immediate potential to filter comments.
+Additionally, BI solutions should be deployed based on intended audience (for example, dashboard for agents, analytics for Marketing).

 FACT: Data is a moving target, and real-time dashboards provide the best opportunity to capture and act on your data.
-Insights can depreciate at an alarming rate.
-What happened yesterday isn’t as valuable a week from today.
-As such, time to address important issues is fleeting.
-Data can be devalued if not capturing relevant data points in real-time using a single dashboard.
-Text analytics can decode what’s being said and the sentiment of topics, through social media conversations, product rating and reviews, chat logs, idea portals, and customer online community discussions.
-Understanding customer intelligence will help customer care centers proactively identify a crisis waiting to happen, capture new ideas, and uncover quality or warranty issues.
-Most importantly, real-time tools can personalize engagement with the customers.
+The simple fact is that insights can depreciate at an alarming rate.
+What happened yesterday isn’t as valuable a week from now.
+Time to address important issues is short.
+Data can be devalued if not captured with a single dashboard, which can be used to capture relevant data points in real-time.
+Text analytics can decode what’s being said and the sentiment of topics, such as phone call transcripts (voice-to-text), social media conversations, product rating and reviews, chat logs, idea portals, and customer online community discussions.
+The resulting customer intelligence will help customer care centers proactively identify a PR crisis waiting to happen, capture new ideas, and uncover quality or warranty issues.
+Most importantly, real-time tools can personalize engagement with the customer.

 FACT: Business intelligence tools are not so highly technical and complicated that you need a qualified IT specialist.
 It’s not just about building an algorithm—the creative process starts with a business’s stated vision.
 With the right starting point, translation, and toolbox, a custom report can be designed.
-Collaborate with your clients as partners to ensure that they are actively engaged, so their vision is 100% true to their brand and objectives.
-Together, you and your clients can build custom report, teaching your clients how to move forward with the BI results and be more involved in future creative process and a longer-term strategy to optimize insights for results.
+As part of our collaboration with our client partners, we ensure that they are actively engaged, so their vision is 100% true to their brand and objectives.
+Together, HGS and our clients build a custom report.
+We teach our clients how to move forward with the BI results and be more involved in future creative process and a longer-term strategy to optimize insights for results.